busybox11/busybox11/README.md

 ### hi there
 ###### 17yo French student intern

-I do back-end (Python, NodeJS, SQL, ArangoDB...), front-end (HTML, CSS, frameworks like React, TailwindCSS...), React Native, but also graphic designing (mostly with Figma).
+I do back-end (Python, NodeJS, SQL, ArangoDB...), front-end (HTML, CSS, frameworks like TailwindCSS, AlpineJS, React...), React Native, but also graphic designing (mostly with Figma).
 Spotify is my will to live.

 ## author of the nerd twitter blue check